ionicapple/i-miss-you-so-much_no-words-can-ever-be-enough-to-express-how-much-i-miss-you-everyday_its-not-fair/README.md

 i wanna go home so badly, like i cant stand anyone here im sure theyre good people and they didnt do anything to me but im at a point where if someone anyone makes eye contact even for a second with me theyre prolly getting a death stare back from me lol jk but thats how badly i want to go homee

 i keep thinking i can leave but oh yeah duh they have my car

+my time for writing code is going to be like 5:30am/6 am to 1 pm ... then ill go to the gym bc i havent gone in awhile, then, ill read something which i havent done in awhile either